kenleyyy/Random-Password-Generator-/README.md

 User-friendly graphical interface built with Tkinter.

 Installation
 Clone the repository
-Install the required libraries; This project uses the tkinter library Run the application
+Run the application in vscode using github desktop

 Usage
 Open the application: